One-dimensional ferronematics in a channel: order reconstruction, bifurcations and multistability: Order reconstruction solutions

 \section{Order reconstruction solutions}

 The results in \cref{sec:fullproblem} concern the full problem \cref{eq:Q11}-\cref{eq:M2} or ferronematic solutions with four degrees of freedom, $(\Qvec, \Mvec) = (Q_{11}, Q_{12}, M_1, M_2)$.
 It is evident from the Euler--Lagrange equations \cref{eq:Q11}-\cref{eq:M2}, that we always have a branch of solutions with $Q_{12}=M_2=0$.
-We refer to such solutions with only two degrees of freedom, $(\Qvec, \Mvec) = (Q_{11}, 0, M_1, 0)$ as \emph{order reconstruction} solutions.
-Moreover, the nodal points of $Q_{11}$ and $M_1$ in OR solutions are referred to as \emph{domain walls}, since these points correspond to a wall in the $xy$-plane in the corresponding three-dimensional set-up.
-A nematic (resp.\ magnetic) domain wall is a point $y=y^* \in (-1, 1)$ such that $\Qvec(y^*)=\left(Q_{11}(y^*), Q_{12}(y^*) \right) = 0$ (resp.\ $\Mvec(y^*) = 0$).
-To see this, we note that for an OR solution, there must exist an interior point, $y^*\in (-1, 1)$ such that $Q_{11} (y^*) = 0$ since $Q_{11}(-1) = 1$ and $Q_{11}(1) = -1$, and $Q_{12}(y) = 0$ for all $y\in \left[-1, 1 \right]$ by definition; similar remarks apply to the domain wall in $\Mvec$.
+We refer to such solutions with only two degrees of freedom, $(\Qvec, \Mvec) = (Q_{11}, 0, M_1, 0)$ as \emph{order reconstruction} (OR) solutions.
+A nematic (resp.\ magnetic) domain wall is defined to be a point $y=y^* \in (-1, 1)$ such that $\Qvec(y^*)=\left(Q_{11}(y^*), Q_{12}(y^*) \right) = 0$ (resp.\ $\Mvec(y^*) = 0$).
+We call these points ``walls" since they correspond to two-dimensional surfaces in the $xz$-plane.
+Ferronematic solutions need not have domain walls in general but OR solutions in the admissible space (\ref{eq:admissible_space}) must have domain walls because of the imposed Dirichlet conditions.
+There must exist an interior point $y^*\in (-1, 1)$ such that $Q_{11} (y^*) = 0$, because $Q_{11}(-1) = 1$ and $Q_{11}(1) = -1$, and $Q_{12}(y) = 0$ for all $y\in \left[-1, 1 \right]$ by definition; similar remarks apply to the domain wall in $\Mvec$.
 Furthermore, domain walls in $\Qvec$ and $\Mvec$ can occur at different points, as we shall see in \cref{sec:num}.
-OR solutions are special since the domain walls separate polydomains in both $\Qvec$ and $\Mvec$, i.e., distinctly ordered domains.
+OR solutions are special since the domain walls separate polydomains i.e., distinctly ordered domains.
 In fact, recall the parameterisation \cref{eq:substitution} and note that $Q_{12} = M_2 = 0$ implies $\theta =n\pi$ (for some integer $n$) everywhere; equivalent remarks apply to $\phi$.
-Hence, there is necessarily a domain wall in $\Qvec$ such that $\theta = 2n\pi$ on one side of the domain wall containing the end point $y=-1$, and $\theta=(2m + 1)\pi$ (for some integers $n,m$) on the other side of the domain wall containing the end point $y=1$; analogously, there is a domain wall in $\Mvec$ that separates two polydomains, with $\phi=2n\pi$ and $\phi=(2m + 1)\pi$ for some integers $n$ and $m$ respectively.
+Hence, there is necessarily a domain wall in $\Qvec$ such that $\theta = 2n\pi$ on one side of the domain wall containing $y=-1$, and $\theta=(2m + 1)\pi$ (for some integers $n,m$) on the other side of the domain wall containing $y=1$; analogously, there is a domain wall in $\Mvec$ that separates two polydomains, with $\phi=2n\pi$ and $\phi=(2m + 1)\pi$ for some integers $n$ and $m$ respectively.
+These domain walls are associated with jumps in $\nvec$ and the normalised magnetisation vector, $\mvec = \mathbf{M}/ |\mathbf{M}|$.
+The domain walls are not singularities of the $\Qvec$ and $\Mvec$-solutions, although they regularise singularities/jumps in $\nvec$ and $\mvec$.
+Domain walls need not be associated with jumps and could just be regular zeroes of the $\Qvec$ and $\Mvec$-fields, although such domain walls would be energetically expensive.